viileppi/escapist/Escapistplayermanual.md

 * Move (experience > 2): move objects within range of sight, can be used to yourself too.
 * Copy: copy inanimate objects
 * Double (experience > 4): Double your mem for a turn.
 Takes one turn to load, unless you kick start it -then it will take two turns to recover and you cannot use any commands at that time.
 * Zip: pack three commands to one quota.
 Takes a turn to unzip the commands.
+This way you can carry more commands than you have quota.
 * Cloak: disguise
 * Timer: a countdown timer for any command